sirensolutions/avatica-tls-server/README.md

 - `keystore`: the path to a Java keystore or p12 bundle that contains a key and a certificate for the server.
 - `keystorePassword`: the password of the keystore.
 - `host`: the IP address that the Avatica HTTP server will bind to (bound to all the IP addresses by default).
-- `autoCommit`: allows to force the auto commit mode of JDBC datasource connections.
+- `autoCommit`: allows you to force the auto commit mode of JDBC datasource connections.
-- `readOnly`: allows to force the read only mode of JDBC datasource connections.
+- `readOnly`: allows you to force the read only mode of JDBC datasource connections.

 If a keystore is set, TLS will be enabled in the embedded HTTP server, otherwise the server will not enable any form of encrypted transport.